Dolphins are some of the most amazing and intelligent creatures in the ocean. And guess what?

 The Long Beaked Common Dolphin, also known as Delphinus capensis, is among the different types of dolphins found in the Atlantic and Indian Oceans.

-They are known for their long snouts and streamlined bodies, allowing them to swim at speeds of up to 37 miles per hour.
+They are known for their long snouts and streamlined bodies, allowing them to swim up to 37 miles per hour.

-Let me hit you with the fact!
+Let me tell you the facts!
 These dolphins are social creatures, often seen traveling in groups of up to 2,000 individuals.

-They are also highly vocal and use a variety of clicks, whistles, and squeaks to communicate with one another.
+They are also highly vocal and communicate with one another using clicks, whistles, and squeaks.

 They are important and fascinating dolphins to study and observe in their natural habitats.